Andrew-Chen-Wang/github-wiki-action/README.md

 GitHub wiki Git-based storage backend that we then push to in this Action.

-After creating your workflow file, now all you need is to put your Markdown files in a `wiki/` folder (or whatever you set the `WIKI_DIR` option to) and commit them to your default branch to trigger the workflow (or whatever other trigger you set up).
+After creating your workflow file, now all you need is to put your Markdown files in a `wiki/` folder (or whatever you set the `wiki` option to) and commit them to your default branch to trigger the workflow (or whatever other trigger you set up).

 💡 Each page has an auto-generated title.
 It is derived from the filename by replacing every `-` (dash) character with a space.
 Name your files accordingly.